angiebrr/ntsg-backup-scripts/bin/linux/readme.md

 Although written in bash, the Linux versions have been archived as a "run" file that will uncompress itself and include the libraries that are needed to run it.
 There is only a 64-bit version of the program.

+You only need the run file, but you can download the `user_config.json.example` as a reference for what the program is expecting.

 ## Known Issues

 - There is only a 64-bit version